neoground/charm/README.md

 Now including: The magnet!
 Just entry and explore this entire world by starting with C::

+This framework is still in early Beta.
+Thanks to our success with this framework on own projects, but also the sponsors and donators are helping us to put more energy into this awesome project.

+Soon we'll move to Charm 3.0 - the first stable and complete release of the charm framework!

 ## ToDo's
 - Own routing engine based on phroute with serialization support (route filters can't be a closure right now when you cache the